 *On this date, we celebrate the founding of Morehouse College in 1867.
-This is a private post-secondary institution for men located in Atlanta, Georgia.
+This private post-secondary institution for men is located in Atlanta, Georgia.

 Morehouse is also one of the leading Historically Black Colleges, focused on educating African American students in the United States.
 The school began as Augusta Institute in Augusta, Georgia.
 Augusta Institute was established to train Black men for the ministry and careers in education.
-In 1879 the Institute moved to Atlanta and became the Atlanta Baptist Seminary.
-In 1897 the school was renamed Atlanta Baptist College.
+1879, the Institute moved to Atlanta and became the Atlanta Baptist Seminary.
+In 1897, the school was renamed Atlanta Baptist College.

-In 1906 Atlanta Baptist College was renamed Morehouse College in honor of Henry Lyman Morehouse, a supporter of the school and a member of the Atlanta Baptist Home Mission Society.
-That same year the college expanded its curriculum to include courses in the arts, sciences, and humanities.
+In 1906, Atlanta Baptist College was renamed Morehouse College in honor of Henry Lyman Morehouse, a supporter of the school and a member of the Atlanta Baptist Home Mission Society.
+That same year, the college expanded its curriculum to include arts, sciences, and humanities courses.
 Morehouse College confers bachelor's degrees in the arts and sciences, humanities, business, education, engineering, religious studies, and the health professions.

 Black American Colleges and Universities: